Derricks-Open-Source-Quest/AutoGreen/README.md

 AutoGreen (and GreenWeb) is developed by [Yuhao Zhu](http://yuhaozhu.com/) at UT Austin.
 The project is advised by [Vijay Janapa Reddi](http://3nity.io/~vj/).

 AutoGreen owes a great debt of gratitude to [Visual Event](https://github.com/DataTables/VisualEvent) and its author [Allan Jardine](http://sprymedia.co.uk/about).

+## License

+AutoGreen is under the [GPL v2 license](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+In short, this means AutoGreen is free software that can be redistributed and modified in any way, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+The GPL v2 license does NOT require the modified version to be released.
+But if one releases the modified version to the public in some way, the GPL requires you to make the modified source code available under the GPL.